Matson Inc (MATX)

 Payables turnover

-Based on the data provided for Matson Inc's activity ratios, we can draw several insights:
+Based on the provided data for Matson Inc's activity ratios:

 Average number of days